Jubatian/rrpge-spec/specs/cpu_arch.rst

 - 0100b: 16 bit stationary.
 - 0101b: 16 bit stationary (same as above).
 - 0110b: 16 bit post-incrementing.
-- 0111b: 16 bit pre-decrementing.
+- 0111b: 16 bit post-increment after write only.
 - 1000b:  8 bit post-incrementing.
 - 1001b:  4 bit post-incrementing.
 - 1010b:  2 bit post-incrementing.
 - 1011b:  1 bit post-incrementing.
-- 1100b:  8 bit pre-decrementing.
+- 1100b:  8 bit post-increment after write only.
-- 1101b:  4 bit pre-decrementing.
+- 1101b:  4 bit post-increment after write only.
-- 1110b:  2 bit pre-decrementing.
+- 1110b:  2 bit post-increment after write only.
-- 1111b:  1 bit pre-decrementing.
+- 1111b:  1 bit post-increment after write only.

 The XH register adds high bits to the pointers in sub-word addressing modes, as many as required to keep addressing the whole 64KWord address space.
 Bits in the register above this are not used and are ignored.
-In pre-incrementing or post-decrementing modes however all bits of the appropriate XH part is affected by the increment or decrement.
+In post-incrementing modes however all bits of the appropriate XH part is affected by the increment.

 Sub-word addressing modes take the higher bits for the lower address (that is the system is Big Endian).